IanEdington/learn/data-and-algorithms/coursework.md

 FILO stack that is implemented using an array.

 Add in the middle of an array:
-    1. check if array is long enough
+    1. Check if array is long enough
-        1. resize if not big enough
+        1. Resize if not big enough
-    1. move items over (for loop)
+    1. Move items over (for loop)
-    1. assign element
+    1. Assign element

 Remove for middle of array:
-    1. move items left starting at item right of the item to be removed (for loop)
+    1. Move items left starting at item right of the item to be removed (for loop)
-    1. check if array is too long
+    1. Check if array is too long
-        1. resize
+        1. Resize

-2.2 FastArrayStack: An Optimized ArrayStack:
+2.2 Fast Array Stack: An Optimized Array Stack:
 There are functions that are more efficient than for loops for copying and moving elements in an array.
 C: `memcpy(d, s, n)` and `memmove(d, s, n)`
 C++: `std :: copy(a0, a1, b)`